Roaring0202/TaoDocs/src/core_validator_init.md

 ``` __bittensor/miners/Core Validator.py Analysis__ ```
-### ___It is important to note here that I have no idea about the accuracy of statements of this, and I couldn't explain what the code actually does.
+### ___It is important to note here that I couldn't explain what the code actually does if you asked me.
 In fact, I didn't.
-If it seems inaccurate to you, then tell me and I can correct it.___
+If it seems inaccurate to you, then tell me and I can correct it.
+The explanation makes sense, I just couldn't explain it.___

 ## The code revolves around the following concepts: